Total Box Office: $2,262,233,184 (adjusted for inflation)

 Other Significant Films: Better Off Dead, The Black Cauldron, The Goonies, Mad Max Beyond Thunderdome, Pee-Wee’s Big Adventure, Real Genius, St. Elmo’s Fire, Weird Science

-Two films were seen by more than anyone this summer, but the clear victor now and forever was Back to the Future.
+Two films were seen by more than anyone this summer, but the clear victor then, now, and forever was Back to the Future.
 That’s despite a number of well-remembered films in a variety of genres.
 The return of John Rambo nearly doubled the audience of Ron Howard’s Cocoon, which came in third at the summer box office.
 But this was a summer for kids of all ages: The Goonies and Pee-Wee’s Big Adventure for the children, big and small; Weird Science, Teen Wolf, Real Genius, and St. Elmo’s Fire for the teens and beyond.
 There was also James Bond, Mad Max, and Clint Eastwood, but Chevy Chase’s Fletch outdid them all.

 Total Box Office: $2,690,133,003 (adjusted for inflation)